 Baby-Friendly Program Coordinator

-There are a number of reasons that you might be experiencing pain in your breast or nipple: clogged ducts, mastitis, engorgement or cracked nipples.
-Seeing a lactation consultant can help diagnose the problem and set you up with a treatment plan that ensures that you don’t disrupt your breastfeeding schedule.
+Breasts or nipples can hurt for a number of reasons after birth, including clogged ducts, mastitis, engorgement or cracked nipples.
+A lactation consultant can help diagnose your issue and create a treatment plan that will help you find relief from breast pain without disrupting your breastfeeding schedule.

-If you’ve had (or are having) multiple births, Baptist Health recommends seeing a lactation specialist to help you prepare for breastfeeding more than one baby.
-This can include supporting each baby while they are breastfeeding and how to keep up with your nutrition when you’re feeding multiple babies.
-Your obstetrician may suggest this before you give birth.
+If you’ve had (or are having) multiples, Baptist Health recommends seeing a lactation consultant to help you prepare for the issues that come with breastfeeding more than one baby, from how to support each baby while they are breastfeeding to meeting your own nutritional needs.